-1. Depress clutch.

-- 2. Select neutral gear, set selector lever to N. - Move out of the flow of traffic as quickly as possible without impeding other vehicles. - 4.
+- 1. Depress clutch. - 2.
+Select neutral gear, set selector lever to N. - Move out of the flow of traffic as quickly as possible without impeding other vehicles. - 4.
 Switch off ignition.

-When the engine is off, considerably more force is needed to brake and steer.
+When the engine is off (except during an Autostop), considerably more force is needed to brake and steer.